 Tengku Syed Badarudin Jamalullail, Chairman of the NC, was appointed as Lead Independent Director on 7 May 2015.
 As the Lead Independent Director, he serves in a lead capacity to coordinate the activities of the independent Directors when necessary and appropriate.
-The Lead Independent Director is also available to address Shareholder concerns which have not been resolved through normal channels such as the Chairman or the Chief Financial Officer of the Company.
+The Lead Independent Director is available to address shareholder concerns which have not been resolved through normal channels such as the Chairman or the Chief Financial Officer of the Company.
+The Lead Independent Director also has the authority to call and lead meetings of the independent Directors when necessary and appropriate.